-The School continued investment in environmental sustainability and initiatives, and continued to develop a sustainability policy to be rolled out in 2023.
+The School continued investment in environmental sustainability initiatives and launched its Sustainability Policy in 2023.

-2022 saw the ongoing realisation of the School's continued investment in IT infrastructure and systems across the Spring Hill and Marrapatta campuses, with an increased focus on cyber security.
+2023 saw the ongoing realisation of the School's continued investment in IT infrastructure and systems across the Spring Hill and Marrapatta campuses, with an increased focus on cybersecurity.